 What is the SBA 504 Loan Program?

+Businesses looking for funding options for mid-sized to large real estate and land projects can find what they need in the SBA 504 loan program.

 Businesses looking for funding options for large real estate and land projects might find what they need in the SBA 504 loan program.
-The 504/CDC loan program was created by the SBA in order enable businesses to complete projects much larger than what they would be able to accomplish with other loan

-Better Financing Starts with More Options$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1M offered by a Credit Union at 5.1%Click Here to Get QuotesBusinesses looking for funding options for large real estate and land projects might find what they need in the SBA 504 loan program.
 The SBA created the 504/CDC loan program to enable businesses to complete projects much larger than they could accomplish with other loans.

 Certified Development Companies (CDCs) offer the SBA 504 loan program to businesses that meet eligibility requirements.
 There are more than 260 CDCs across the United States, with local CDC offices in nearly every major city.

-Common uses of the SBA 504
+Common Uses of SBA 504 Financing

 Business owners most often use the SBA 504 loan to fund large land and real estate projects.
 The 504 loan is usually paired with a loan from a traditional lender, with the costs split between the two.
 This structure is quite the win-win-win situation: it alleviates the burden on both the SBA and the lender, all while empowering businesses looking to complete projects up to $10 million.